bigbinary/vagrant-machine/README.md

 Open `provisioning/group_vars/all` and change the "name" and "email" value to have your name and your email address.

+Open `provisioning/ruby/tasks/main.yml` and change the ruby verion.
+If you need more than one ruby version then add another row.

 Now execute following commands.